shoumodip/bs/docs/tutorial.md

 alone, which will be introduced later in appropriate places in the tutorial.

 You can choose whether to use BS or BSX based on the extension of your file.
-Save the BSX version of the previous example to <code>hello.bsx</code> and run it as before.
+Save the BSX version of the previous example to `hello.bsx` and run it as before.

 ```console